A Travel Guide to Kadavu, Fiji

 How to get to Kadavu: Direct international flights from the South Pacific islands, Australia, New Zealand and Korea land at Nadi International Airport on Viti Levu (Fiji’s main island).
 Kadavu can be accessed from Viti Levu, across the Kadavu Passage, by flights, ferries or cruises.
 See 5 Ways to Get to Kadavu for more information.

-Budget Holidays on Kadavu
+Budget Holidays in Kadavu

 Kadavu doesn’t seem like a budget destination in Fiji at first glance.
-But with the cheap passage on the ferry from Suva and resorts offering all meals and plenty of activities in their accommodation rates, things quickly seem more affordable… We give you ways on how to save money on a trip to Kadavu in The Guide to Kadavu on a Budget.
+But with the cheap passage on the ferry from Suva and resorts offering all meals and plenty of activities at their accommodation rates, things quickly seem more affordable… We give you ways on how to save money on a trip to Kadavu in The Guide to Kadavu on a Budget.